skmorgane/biodiversity-course/questions/AlphaBetaGamma.md

 title: AlphaBetaGamma
 ---

-#### Questions and Guidance for for Kraft et al. Disentangling the Drivers of
+#### Questions and Guidance for Kraft et al. Disentangling the Drivers of
 #### Beta Diversity Along Latitudinal and Elevational Gradients

 If the study of biodiversity patterns is new for you, this first paragraph may